stanimirovv/tsoogle/README.md

 ### Partial type checking

-Instead of the name of the argument you can
+Instead of the name of the argument you can use the following format to match a subtype:
+`{a&b}` - matches any type that has as a subtype both a and b.
+In layman terms both a & b must be present as keys in the type !!!
+Currently it does not support nesting and works only on object types.